Next ‘Overwatch’ Hero Revealed By Blizzard Entertainment, Meet The Tank Orisa

 — Overwatch (@PlayOverwatch) March 2, 2017

-With her Halt ability Orisa can slow enemies down then pull them toward a small graviton charge.
+With her Halt ability, Orisa can slow enemies down then pull them toward a small graviton charge.
 Orisa also comes equipped with a Protective Barrier that she can deploy on the ground to protect allies behind it.
 Finally, Orisa’s Ultimate ability, Supercharger, lets the guardian robot summon a drum that buffs the damage dealt by nearby allies.
 Each of these abilities can be previewed now on the PTR or on the character overview on the Overwatch website.

 “Orisa serves as the central anchor of her team, and defends her teammates from the frontline with a protective barrier.
 She can attack from long range, fortify her own defenses, launch graviton charges to slow and move enemies, and deploy a Supercharger to boost the damage output of multiple allies at once.”